 Justin Silverman is executive director of the New England First Amendment Coalition.
-A Massachusetts-based attorney, Silverman helps lead NEFAC’s First Amendment and open government advocacy throughout the six-state region.
+A Massachusetts-based attorney, Justin helps lead NEFAC’s First Amendment and open government advocacy throughout the six-state region.

 Justin graduated from Suffolk University Law School in 2011.
 While a student, he worked as a full-time law clerk at the Boston firm Prince Lobel & Tye, LLP.
 At the firm, he worked directly with the lead counsel of what would become a $24 million arbitration case involving the insufficient payment of commissions to financial advisor co-claimants.